Veterans & Vocational Hearing Benefits | UCSF EARS

 Beneficiary type Hearing aid coverage Key details

-Retirees Not covered TRICARE generally excludes hearing aids for retirees, similar to Medicare.
+Retirees Generally not covered TRICARE doesn’t generally cover hearing aids for retirees, similar to Original Medicare.

-Retirees (RACHAP option) Discount program Retirees can use the Retiree-At-Cost Hearing Aid Program (RACHAP) to buy devices at government cost at military hospitals, subject to availability.
+Retirees (RACHAP option) Discount purchase program Some retirees may be able to buy hearing aids at government cost at participating military treatment facilities, subject to availability.
+This is not an insurance benefit.

 Vocational Rehabilitation (VR)

-If you are not eligible for standard VA benefits, or if you are a civilian whose hearing loss makes it hard to keep a job, “Voc Rehab” is a critical resource.
+If you are not eligible for standard VA benefits, or if you are a civilian whose hearing loss makes it hard to keep a job, “Voc Rehab” can be an important resource.

 What it is